 - The S corporation may have no more than 100 shareholders (counting members of a "family" as a single shareholder).
-All shareholders must be individuals who are U.S. citizens or resident aliens, qualified trusts, estates, or certain kinds of tax-exempt organizations. - The corporation must elect to be treated as an S corporation. - The S corporation election must not terminate because it is revoked, or because the S corporation has E&P and excess passive investment income, or otherwise becomes ineligible because, for example, an ineligible shareholder acquires stock or the corporation has more than one class of stock.
+All shareholders must be individuals who are U.S. citizens or resident aliens, qualified trusts, estates, or certain kinds of taxexempt organizations. - The corporation must elect to be treated as an S corporation. - The S corporation election must not terminate because it is revoked, or because the S corporation has E&P and excess passive investment income, or otherwise becomes ineligible because, for example, an ineligible shareholder acquires stock or the corporation has more than one class of stock.

 As noted, S corporations that used to be C corporations, or that acquired assets from C corporations in "carryover basis" transactions, can be subject to certain corporate-level taxes at corporate tax rates.
 These corporate-level taxes do not apply to tax partnerships.
-For example, an S corporation with C corporation history can be subject to a corporatelevel "built-in gains tax" during a "recognition period" on certain income and gain that is attributable to its C corporation period.
-Further, an S corporate-level "sting" tax if a large part of its gross receipts is derived from passive investment income.
+For example, an S corporation with C corporation history can be subject to a corporate-level "built-in gains tax" during a "recognition period" on certain income and gain that is attributable to its C corporation period.
+Further, an S corporation with C corporation E&P can be subject to a corporate-level "sting" tax if a large part of its gross receipts is derived from passive investment income.
 (The S corporation election also can terminate if the corporation has "excess passive investment income" and E&P for three consecutive years.)
 Finally, a C corporation that uses the LIFO method of inventory accounting must recapture its LIFO reserve if it converts to S corporation status.